 Our internally developed risk management procedure, seeks to minimize the potentially negative effects of changes in foreign exchange rates and interest rates on the results of operations.
-Our primary exposure to fluctuations in the financial markets is currently due to changes in foreign exchange rates between U.S and Australia and New Zealand, and interest rates.
+Our primary exposure to fluctuations in the financial markets is currently due to changes in foreign exchange rates between the U.S. and Australia and New Zealand, and interest rates.

 If our operational focus shifts more to Australia and New Zealand, unrealized foreign currency translation gains and losses could materially affect our financial position.
 Historically, we managed our currency exposure by creating natural hedges in Australia and New Zealand.
 This involves local country sourcing of goods and services as well as borrowing in local currencies.
 During 2012, we deviated somewhat from this practice by purchasing \$8.0 million in time deposits denominated in U.S. dollars and held by an Australian bank.
-As a consequence, at December 31, 2013, we hold \$4.5 million in Australia and \$495,000 in New Zealand denominated in U.S. dollars.
+At December 31, 2014, we hold \$1.1 million in Australia denominated in U.S. dollars.
 Also, by paying off our New Zealand debt and paying down on our Australian debt with the proceeds of our TPS in 2007, we added an increased element of currency risk to our Company.
 We believe that this currency risk is mitigated by the long-term nature of the fully subordinated notes and our ability in 2009 to repurchase, at a discount, some of these securities.

 Our exposure to interest rate risk arises out of our long-term debt obligations.
-Consistent with our internally developed guidelines, we seek to reduce the negative effects of changes in interest rates by changing the character of the interest rate on our long-term debt, converting a fixed rate into a variable rate and vice versa.
+Consistent with our internally developed guidelines, we seek to reduce the negative effects of changes in interest rates by changing the character of the interest rate on our long-term debt, converting a fixed rate into a variable rate, and vice versa.
 Our internal procedures allow us to enter into derivative contracts on certain borrowing transactions to achieve this goal.
-Our Australian Credit Facility provides for floating interest rates based on the Bank Bill Swap Bid Rate (BBSY bid rate), but requires that not less than 75% of the loan be swapped into fixed rate obligations but we have elected to swap 100% of the balance.
-Although our Bank of America Revolver does not require a fixed interest swap agreement, we entered into an approximate three-year \$31.5 million fixed interest rate swap that has a balance reduction schedule which matches the contraction amortization of the Bank of America Revolver.
-Effective October 28, 2013, we entered into a three-year \$27.9 million fixed interest rate swap for our Trust Preferred Securities (see Note 13 -Derivative Instruments to our 2013 Consolidated Financial Statements).
+Our Australian Credit Facility provides for floating interest rates based on the BBSY, but required at that time that not less than 75% of the loan be swapped into fixed rate obligations.
+We elected, however, to swap 100% of the balance.
+Under the June 27, 2014 refinancing, the requirement that 75% of the loan balance be swapped into fixed rate obligations was no longer required.
+Although our Bank of America Revolver does not require a fixed interest swap agreement, we entered into an approximate three-year \$28.0 million fixed interest rate swap that has a balance reduction schedule matching the loan amortization of the Bank of America Revolver.
+Under the November 28, 2014 refinancing there is no loan amortization required during the term of the loan.
+Effective October 28, 2013, we entered into a three-year \$27.9 million fixed interest rate swap for our Trust Preferred Securities (see Note 13 -Derivative Instruments to our 2014 Consolidated Financial Statements).

-In accordance with FASB ASC 815-20 - Derivatives and Hedging, we marked our interest swap instruments to market on the consolidated balance sheet resulting in a \$2.0 million decrease to interest expense during 2013, a \$1.1 million increase to interest expense during 2012, and a \$5.0 increase to interest expense during 2011.
+In accordance with FASB ASC 815-20 - Derivatives and Hedging, we marked our interest swap instruments to market on the consolidated balance sheet resulting in a \$1.0 million decrease to interest expense during 2014, a \$2.0 million decrease to interest expense during 2013, and a \$1.1 million increase to interest expense during 2012.